echo75/hedman-docker/README.md

-# This is my homepage hedman.de in a docker container.
+This is my homepage hedman.de (before I decided to code it with Laravel) in a docker container.